KeenMate/training/C#/Console/001-ColoredConsole/readme.md

 If there will be a leap-year then write it yellow colored.
 Every leap-year February will be blue.

+For the rest of the years apply colors as follow:
 * Spring months will be Green
 * Summer months will be Red
 * Fall motnhs will be Purple